skovy/skovy.dev/content/blog/design-system-principles/index.md

 1. **There is only one core design system**: this may seem intuitive but when focusing on the day-to-day tasks of working on an application it can be easy to lose sight.
-What is defined as the core of the system can differ based on needs, but needs to be defined.
+What is defined as the core of the system can differ based on needs, but must be defined.
 For example, if you need to support apps with many different frameworks the core may be vanilla CSS and the API the class names.
 If needing to support only a React app, the core and public API would be the React components.
-Regardless, it's important that there is a single core defined.
+Regardless, it's important that there is a single core.
 If in doubt, the entire system is the core.
 Having more than one system leads to unintentional inconsistencies.
 This not only results in a confusing experience for users, but also a confusing experience for designers and engineers who need to use, maintain, and evolve the system.
-It's best to evolve the current system so at any given point there is always a single system.
+It's best to evolve the current system in place so at any given point there is always a single system.
    This ensures consistency for users and eliminates confusion for designers and engineers during any type of transition.
    1. **Be cautious of the "hard fork", "re-write", or the like**: it may be